cass-kul/cass-kul.github.io/_exercises/4-dynamic-memory.md

 | ...        | ...        |                  |

 > :warning: Notice that the order of variables in memory chosen by the compiler
-> is not necessary the same as the order you declared your variables in the
+> is not necessarily the same as the order you declared your variables in the
 > program.

 ## Pointer arithmetic